Density of the free additive convolution of multi-cut measures: Free additive convolution semigroup

 The non-tangential derivative of $\omega_t$ is therefore well-defined at $z_0$.
-This proves (1) and concludes the proof of this Proposition. \end{proof}
+This proves (1) and concludes the proof of this proposition. \end{proof}

-\begin{remark} We have proven that the condition $I_{\widehat{\mu}}(\omega_0)\leq\frac{1}{t-1}$ determines whether $\omega_0$ lies in the range of the subordination function $\omega_t$.
-Therefore if we consider $t>1$ to be a free parameter, we see how the qualitative properties of the density $\rho_t$ change as~$t$ increases. \end{remark}

-Using Proposition \ref{range omegat}, we will now determine whether a pure point $E$ of $\mu$ lies in the range of the subordination function $\omega_t$.
-We observe that for any sequence $(\omega_n)_{n\geq 1}$ that converges non-tangentially to $E$, the Nevanlinna representation in Proposition \ref{Nevanlinna representation} entails
+Using Proposition \ref{range omegat}, we will determine when an atom $E$ of $\mu$ lies in the range of the subordination function $\omega_t$.
+We observe that for any sequence $(\omega_n)_{n\geq 1}$ that converges non-tangentially to $E$, the Nevanlinna representation in Proposition \ref{Nevanlinna representation} and Lemma \ref{singular continuous}~entail